open-physics-ed-org/modern-classical-mechanics/build.md

 python build.py --html --files 01_notes.ipynb 02_notes.ipynb
 ```

 ## How the Build Works

+- **All Formats (`--all`)**: `python build.py --all` builds all non-web formats first (LaTeX, PDF, Markdown, DOCX), then automatically builds the HTML/web output.
+This is the recommended way to build everything in one step.

 - **HTML/Web Build**: `python build.py --html` simply calls `build-web.py --html`, which:
   - Converts all notebooks and Markdown pages to HTML using nbconvert and custom templates.